Parika23/FlowState/README.md

 └── requirements.txt
 ```

-The app follows a clean **routes → services → models** structure: routes stay thin, all the scoring/analytics/ML logic lives in the service layer, and every service filters by `user_id` so the app is multi-tenant by design.
+The app follows a clean **routes → services → models** structure: routes stay thin, all the scoring/analytics/ML logic lives in the service layer, and every service filters by `user_id` so the app is multi tenant by design.

 ---